A5pir1n/Pixel-Labeler/README.md

 ## Contributing

 We welcome contributions!
-Here's how you can help:
+Here are three ways you can help:

-1. Fork the repository.
+### 1. Uploading and Labeling New Images

+Upload a new image, attach a `label.json` file with existing labels, and provide a description.
+Follow these steps:
+1. Click "Load Image" to upload your image.
+2. Use the tool to label the image.
+3. Click "Save Labels" when finished labelling.
-2. Create a new branch with your feature or bugfix.
+5. Create a folder with image name as the title
+6. Upload the original picture, label.json, and description.txt that uses one sentence to describe the foreground object
+7. Submit a pull request.

+### 2. Labeling Existing Unlabeled Images

+Open an existing, unlabeled picture and start labeling:
+1. Select an unlabeled image from the folder "Unlabeled".
+2. Use the tool to label the image.
+3. Click "Save Labels" when finished labelling.
+5. Go to the same folder
+6. Upload the original picture, label.json, and description.txt that uses one sentence to describe the foreground object
-3. Submit a pull request.
+7. Submit a pull request.

-### Uploading Your Labeled Data

-Save your labeled image and metadata in the `user_uploads/` directory.
-Make sure to include:
-- The labeled image.
-- The label file (e.g., `image_labels.txt`).
-- A prompt file (`prompt.txt`) with a short description of what you labeled (e.g., marking foreground for the cherry tree).
+### 3. Challenging Existing Labeling

+Challenge an existing labeling by redoing the labels for a certain photo:
+1. Load an image with existing labels.
+2. Clear the current labels if necessary.
+3. Re-label the image using the tool.
+3. Click "Save Labels" when finished labelling.
+5. Go to the same folder
+6. Upload the original picture, label.json, and description.txt that uses one sentence to describe the foreground object
-Submit a pull request with your uploads.
+7. Submit a pull request.

 ## License